 - Must commit to submitting a publishable manuscript in an area of Big Data infectious disease research no later than one year after the summer training

 - Must be a U.S. citizen or permanent resident (per NIH rules)

 In addition to the specific mentor with whom each student will work, trainees will have access to other faculty and researchers for formal and informal discussions.
 Additionally, a full range of technical and computer support will be provided during the 3-month training period.

 Each trainee will receive a *$2,068 stipend for each of the three months that they participate in the program ($6,204 total).

-Trainees will also recieve support for health insurance (if uninsured), tuition, subject fees, and housing.
+Trainees will also recieve support for health insurance (if uninsured), tuition, and subject fees.

 - Housing will be provided during the training period